herrhelms/meteor-mailchimp-2/README.md

 ### Foreword

 This package is based on [miro:mailchimp](https://github.com/MiroHibler/meteor-mailchimp/tree/v0.4.2) but I needed some extras, so therefore I repacked and concentrated upon a custom subscribers sign-up form.
 It is styled in a bootstrap manner even though just the tiny important bits of the bootstrap.css necessary for the form are added.

-Hope this will help if you need a fast direct signup form with email validation on a landing page of yours.
+Hope this will help if you need a fast direct signup form with email validation that works out of the box.

 ### what's inside